cockroachdb/docs/src/current/v23.2/connection-pooling.md

 <section class="filter-content" markdown="1" data-scope="serverless">

-The [SQL Open Sessions graph]({% link cockroachcloud/metrics-page.md %}#sql-open-sessions) shows the number of active connections per second on your cluster.
+The [SQL Open Sessions graph]({% link cockroachcloud/metrics-page.md %}#sql-open-sessions) shows the number of open connections on your cluster.

 </section>

-If your connection pool is properly configured, the total number of active connections to your cluster should be at least 100 times larger than the number of new connections per second to your cluster.
+If your connection pool is properly configured, the total number of open connections to your cluster should be at least 100 times larger than the number of new connections per second to your cluster.

 ## Serverless functions